ColleagueRiley/SDL_Circle/README.md

 # SDL_circle
-A addon for SDL2 to make circles and an edit from a github gist by derofim.
+A addon for SDL2 to make circles and an edit from a github gist by derofim (added Circle, edited functions and turned it into a headerfile).
 Orginal Gist: https://gist.github.com/derofim/912cfc9161269336f722

 # How to install?